nuviktor/discord-dialer/README.md

 `redial 5551234567*[555,541]NXXXXXX`

 This will randomly select `555` or `541` for the first three digits each time, and the rest of the digits will be random.

+You can stop redialing by issuing the `redial` command again but with no arguments.

 *This feature should not be misused and should be used only against fraudulent schemes.
 For that reason, I've left a lot of information about the setup quite vague, so that not just anyone can take advantage of the feature.*